 - Attend a Pre-Application Meeting to identify issues that should be addressed in the application.
 This is mandatory for proposals for planned district developments.
-Pre-application meetings are scheduled for Thursday afternoons.
-To schedule a pre-application meeting call 703-792-7615.
-A brief description of the proposal, including the address and/or Grid Parcel Identification Number (GPIN) of the property to be discussed, is necessary, to schedule the meeting.
-At the meeting, any information relating to the proposal, including drawings, is helpful, and will enable staff to give better feedback on the proposal. - Complete Pre-Submission Tasks for inclusion with the application. - Submit All Mandatory Application Items (see page 4), and any additional items identified on the minimum submission requirements checklist, completed by the Planning Office at the pre-application meeting if required. - Attend a Post-Submission Meeting, which is scheduled approximately five to seven weeks after the acceptance of the application, to review the comments and any outstanding issues. - Communicate With Neighbors about the proposal.
-A meeting with and/or presentation to adjacent property owners affected by the proposal may be appropriate. - Contact Relevant Civic Associations.
-The case planner may be able to direct and provide contact information. - Attend Public Hearings before the Planning Commission and the Board of County Supervisors. - Actively Participate in the Application Process by having awareness of the status of the application, responding to requests for information in a timely manner, and providing feedback to the case planner about the application process.
+Pre-application meetings are scheduled for Thursday afternoons and held virtually.
+To schedule a pre-application meeting send an email to planning@pwcgov.org with a brief description of the proposal in a Word document or PDF attachment, including the address and/or Grid Parcel Identification Number(s) (GPIN) of the property to be discussed at the meeting.
+Any information relating to the proposal, including drawings, is helpful, and will enable staff to give better feedback on the proposal. - Complete Pre-Submission Tasks for inclusion with the application. - Submit All Mandatory Application Items (see page 4), and any additional items identified on the minimum submission requirements checklist, completed by the Planning Office at the pre-application meeting if required. - Attend a Post-Submission Meeting, which is scheduled approximately five to seven weeks after the acceptance of the application, to review the comments and any outstanding issues. - Conduct a Community Engagement Meeting.
+Applicants should meet with community stakeholders that are impacted by the proposed application prior to the Planning Commission public hearing.
+This may include, but is not limited to, residents, homeowners associations, civic associations, business owners, and other local organizations within the area of impact, as applicable.
+For further guidance visit the Community Engagement for Land Use Applications web page. - Contact Relevant Civic Associations.
+The case planner may be able to direct and provide contact information. - Meet with the Supervisor and Planning Commissioner of Record. - Attend Public Hearings before the Planning Commission and the Board of County Supervisors. - Actively Participate in the Application Process by having awareness of the status of the application, responding to requests for information in a timely manner, and providing feedback to the case planner about the application process.